 - Climbing stairs

-Sometimes it's best to check with your doctor before you jump into an exercise program, especially if:
+Sometimes it's best to check with a health care provider before you start an exercise program, especially if:

-- You have a chronic health condition, such as high blood pressure or high cholesterol
+- You have a chronic health condition such as diabetes, heart disease or lung disease

 - You've had a heart attack